ahmadrazach/ProShop/README.md

 - mongoose ( for modeling your application data for node.js)
 - bcryptjs ( for encrypting password )
 - express-async-handler (simple middleware for handling exceptions inside of async express routes and passing them to your express error handlers)
+- jsonwebtoken ( to send the userid to private routes in our application with the header)